TomPace101/nanopore_diffusion/notes.md

 That doesn't fit with the way ParameterSet works.
 Although we could read in the string, then at initialization change it to the class.
 Or create a different attribute for the class.

-Conclusion: better than the way I'm doing it now, and part of the standard library.
-This is what I should be doing.

-Everything in folderstructure should become a Path (or the subclass).
-If it's going to be the subclass, then that can't be defined in `common`, because `common` has to import folderstructure.

 Towards that end (initialization), maybe the input files should be more consistent.
 Sometimes they give stem names only, and sometimes they give filenames.